PavelVavruska/python-raycaster/README.md

 # python-raycaster
-POC Python Raycaster on Tkinter
+POC Python Raycaster on Pygame

 Raycaster engine is inspired by 90's PC games.
 It takes three inputs:
 * 2D array representing the map